Learning Decomposed Contextual Token Representations from Pretrained and Collaborative Signals for Generative Recommendation: Conclusion

 \section{Conclusion}

-In this work, we identify and address two fundamental limitations of existing generative recommenders: the suboptimal static tokenization and the discarded pretrained semantics.
+In this work, we address two limitations of existing generative recommenders: the suboptimal static tokenization and the discarded pretrained semantics.
 We propose DECOR, a unified framework that enhances token adaptability through contextualized token composition and preserves pretrained knowledge via decomposed embedding fusion.
-Extensive experiments on three real-world datasets demonstrate the effectiveness of our approach, which consistently outperforms state-of-the-art baselines.
-DECOR learns decomposed contextualized token representations for generative recommendation.
+Experiments on three real-world datasets confirm that DECOR outperforms state-of-the-art baselines with higher accuracy and moderate computational cost, while ablation studies highlight DECOR's ability to bridge pretrained semantics and user–behavior dynamics in generative recommendation.